 Strategies for job hunting on online job platforms

-This project makes use of novel data from a public employment platform to investigate how unemployed job seekers search for work online.
-The aim is to better understand trends on the Swiss labour market and the success factors of job searches, and to optimise work placement.
+This project made use of novel data from a public employment platform to investigate how unemployed job seekers search for work online.
+The aim was to better understand trends on the Swiss labour market and the success factors of job searches, and to optimise work placement.

-We will investigate how unemployed people search for jobs online.
-The centrepiece of our project is novel click data that reveals how unemployed people navigate through job vacancies on the online work platform of the Swiss public employment service.
+The project examined how unemployed people search for jobs online.
+The centrepiece of the project was novel click data that reveals how unemployed people navigate through job vacancies on the online work platform of the Swiss public employment service.
 In combination with information concerning the jobs and the register data from the social security sector, this novel data offers unique opportunities for the analysis of job-hunting strategies.
-We will address the following questions: who uses online job platforms?
-What factors determine the success of job searches?
-How do non-monetary aspects of the work influence job searches?
-What gender differences are there?
-And what are the obstacles for job seekers whose profile is threatened by technological change?
+In addition, the project conducted three field experiments to study how Swiss job seekers react to additional information about jobs and job alternatives.
+For example, the project examined who uses online job boards, what factors determine job search success, how monetary and non-monetary aspects of the job influence the job search, and how we can optimize the content and design of job boards to promote a more efficient matching of workers to jobs.

 Background

-Digital technologies are changing the way job seekers and companies find each other.
+Digital technologies have irreversibly changed the way job seekers and companies find each other.
 Online employment platforms are an important element of this matching process.
-Thanks to the wealth of information they provide regarding available jobs, these platforms can increase the efficiency of the job search.
-But they can also trigger negative social consequences that are not yet well understood.
-They may for instance disadvantage those who do not use the platform.
+Thanks to the wealth of information they provide regarding available jobs, these platforms can increase the efficiency of the job search process.
+But platforms can also have negative consequences.
+For example, they can put those who don’t use such platforms at a disadvantage.

 Aim